SeoulTech/open-data-seoul/README.md

 A collaborative, curated list of Open Data sources in South Korea.

+Please add more and submit a PRs!

 ## Seoul Government official OpenData site
 http://data.seoul.go.kr - Seoul metropolitan government initiative in OpenData

 **What type of data**: TBD